 Lectures and seminars will take place at Dance City’s Newcastle and Sunderland studios where you will find excellent facilities in the dance studios and a state of the art theatre space.
 Independent learning space for practical work is allocated at Dance City in Newcastle and Sunderland for Masters level students to develop their projects and undertake practical self-study.

 IT, library and Virtual Learning Environment (VLE) resources are accessible through the University of Sunderland.

-You can also access a range of student support services, student accommodation and generous scholarships through the University of Sunderland.
+You can also access a range of student support services and student accommodation through the University of Sunderland.

 The University Library subscribes to a comprehensive range of academic journals and databases so you can access reliable and up-to-date information.

 The experienced Library team provide a high-quality service and are sensitive to the requirements and working methods of students.
 A dedicated Academic Liaison Librarian supports students and staff in the arts, design and performing arts disciplines.